schneehund/steering-angle-detective/writeup_report.md

-After the collection process, i trained and tested the Model
+After the collection process, i trained and tested the Model.
+If the verification fail i eighter tuned the Model or addet more data points to the training set.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.